5 Random Pages

 Council notes

-Communication with the local council in 2007 confirmed the original purpose of the buildings, constructed as a Decontamination Centre at the beginning of World War II, intended to be used for decontaminating gas attack victims.
+Communication with the local council in 2007 confirmed the original purpose of the buildings, constructed as a decontamination centre at the beginning of World War II, intended to be used for decontaminating gas attack victims.
 Based on the Firth of Clyde, which was a busy wartime port, it would also have been used for any ship's crews that suffered a similar attack.
-Within the centre, victims' clothing would have been removed and incinerated, the victims would have been showered and treated to remove and neutralise any surface contamination, then provided with replacement clothing by the Red Cross or others.
+Within the centre, victims' clothing would have been removed and incinerated, while the victims would have been showered and treated to remove and neutralise any surface contamination, then provided with replacement clothing by the Red Cross or others.
 Despite the persistent fear of such an attack, it was never to come, and the buildings were never used for their intended purpose.

 Site visit